ONSdigital/tredegar/src/main/resources/bulletins/Deaths Registered in England and Wales, 2013.md

 Welsh Government (2013) Wales NHS Delivery Framework, available at: [http://wales.gov.uk/docs/dhss/publications/130524frameworken.pdf](http://wales.gov.uk/docs/dhss/publications/130524frameworken.pdf)

 Welsh Government (2011) Welsh Index of Multiple Deprivation (WIMD), available at: [http://wales.gov.uk/docs/statistics/2011/110831wimd11summaryen.pdf](http://wales.gov.uk/docs/statistics/2011/110831wimd11summaryen.pdf)

+## [accordion] Background notes and methodology
+This information will not be available in the prototype, however in the future the background notes related to this statistical bulletin will appear here.

+## [accordion] Footnotes
+This information will not be available in the prototype, however in the future the footnotes related to this statistical bulletin will appear here.